top of page

 ABOUT

-As a pedagogue, Geddy has worked as a Graduate Adjunct Voice Faculty Professor at NYU Steinhardt from 2018 through the present and was noted for his highly compassionate and innovative teaching style.
-While teaching at NYU, he has maintained a large studio of both private and NYU students teaching a range of styles, (Classical, Musical Theater, Pop, Jazz, RnB, Rock, and Metal), as well as a wide range of skill levels from beginner through advanced.
+As a pedagogue, Geddy has worked as both a Graduate Adjunct Voice Faculty Professor at NYU Steinhardt as well as maintained a large private voice studio from 2018 through the present and has been noted for his highly compassionate and innovative teaching style.
+Geddy's studio encompasses students on many different levels from beginners through professionals teaching a range of styles, including Classical, Musical Theater, Pop, Jazz, RnB, Rock, and Metal among others.
 He has been noted to have "a warm and disarming presence" as well as "a thorough knowledge of how to help the voice grow" by both students and peers.
-Students of Geddy have been accepted to various collegiate programs and have performed leading roles in collegiate, regional, and off-broadway shows as well as solo and band performances on several NYC stages.
+Students of Geddy have sang in international European tours, performed leading roles in off-broadway, regional, and collegiate shows, played regular solo and band performances nationally, and have been accepted to various collegiate programs.

-His PhD studies are currently focused on the research of ventricular fold phonation with the desire to create a form of communication should an individual lose partial or full use of their true vocal folds.
-Along with the voice team at the NYU Langone Voice Clinic, utilizing Geddy's research, a protocol is being developed for teaching this method of phonation.
-This protocol has already found success in clinical practice giving some patients who had no discernible true vocal folds a newly functioning form of speech.
-Recently Geddy presented his research findings at the 2022 ASHA Fall Voice Conference in San Francisco.
+His PhD studies are currently focused on the research of supraglottal phonation techniques with the desire to expand upon and create forms of communication should an individual lose partial or full use of their true vocal folds.
+Along with the voice team at the NYU Langone Voice Clinic, utilizing Geddy's research, protocols have been created and explored for teaching these method of phonation.
+These protocols have already found success in clinical practice giving some patients who had no discernible true vocal folds a newly functioning form of speech.
+Geddy previously presented these findings at the 2022 ASHA Fall Voice Conference in San Francisco.

-His current focus in his PhD is on the neurological, physiological, and psychological connection during ventricular fold phonation, and how it develops in practicing ventricular fold users.
+His current focus in his PhD is on the neurological, physiological, and psychological connection during supraglottal phonation, and how it develops in practicing supraglottal phonation users.
 He hopes to use this research to further the understanding of ventricular phonation and continue to provide and refine a plausible and functional alternative means of communication to those who need it.

 Geddy has established himself in the NYC area performing new operatic works.
 In 2019, Geddy worked with Dell’Arte Opera during their season, which was committed to promoting two brand new operatic works of up-and-coming female composers and librettists.
 The first of which, Geddy covered the lead role of Prince Hjalmar in Princess Maleine, which was written by librettist Bea Goodwin and composed by Whitney George.
 Geddy also played the role of Henry Ward Beecher in the scenes production of Mrs. President composed by Victoria Bond.
 For his role as Henry Ward Beecher, Geddy was touted as "scarily convincing in his role" by VocediMeche.Reviews and "provocative... built to a climax... to create a most thrilling battle of whits and bodies" by Parterre.com.
 Geddy was also slated to perform the role of The Bishop of the Puebla in the new opera Juana for Dell'Arte's 2020 season prior to postponement due to COVID-19.